RR

 Read More

-Conversing with Lujain Jo: On documenting Lebanon’s revolution, filming jellyfish, and Bedouins On a January afternoon, I found Lujain Jo seated outside her balcony, underneath a sprawling rubber tree.
+Conversing with Lujain Jo: On documenting Lebanon's revolution, filming jellyfish, and Bedouins On a January afternoon, I found Lujain Jo seated outside her balcony, underneath a sprawling rubber tree.
 She was smoking a cigarette and looked as enchanting as always, in oversized black sunglasses and a Palestinian-patterned thobe cinched at the waist with a clunky, silver Bedouin belt.
-Photo By Lujain Jo I’ve known her for over two years now, having met through our work at Megaphone News, where she is a videographer.
-Lujain is an Iraqi filmmaker, content producer, and activist based in Beirut.
-Over the past ten years, she has
+Photo By Lujain Jo I've known her for over two years now, having met through our work at Megaphone News, where she is a videographer.
+Lujain is an Iraqi filmmaker and content producer based in Beirut.
+Over the past ten years, she has produced TV

 Read More